 Our board has established three standing committees: audit, compensation, and nominating.
-The composition and responsibilities of each committee is described below.
+The composition and responsibilities of each committee are described below.
 Members serve on these committees until they resign or until otherwise determined by our board.
 Our board assesses the composition of the committees at least annually to consider whether committee assignments should be rotated.
-Each committee operates pursuant to a written charter adopted by our board that is available on our website at investor.okta.com.
+Each committee operates pursuant to a written charter adopted by our board that is available on our website at investor.okta.com/corporate-governance/governance-overview.